 Does this situation sound familiar to you: You compare texts in Excel and they should be equal.
 But instead, Excel says the two cells are not the same.
 Oftentimes, there is a hidden space in the end of a text cell.
 Very troublesome: You can’t really see it because the blank character is at the end of the text.
 In this article we explore 4 methods of how to remove the last character of a text in Excel if it is a space.

-Let’s take a look at an example: We got two columns with apparently the same data.
+Let’s take a look at an example: We have two columns with apparently the same data.
 But a simple comparison indicates, that the first data entry in row 1 is not equal.
 As we can’t see an obvious difference, the probable reason is a space character at the end of one of the data entries.

 In this article we explore 4 ways of how to remove a last space character of a text cell in Excel.